 When the walk is nearing its end - give yourself a moment to reflect back over your wonderful journey.
 Those incredible memories you have made and the people you have met on The Northern Trek.

 Now go to The Ben Nevis Inn and have a very large, well-earned double Scotch.
 The Ben Nevis whisky has to be your chosen beverage.
-Have some great food and enjoy the fun and laughter which characterises this most wonderful of pubs.
+Have some great food and enjoy the fun and laughter which always characterises this most wonderful of pubs.

 I think it may be my favourite place.